enelija/drs/Readme.txt

 Configuration:
 =========================================================================================
-- See CONFIGURATION section in the beginning of the code: these options are all documented in the code and meant for configuring the system
+- Config.pde: these options are all documented in the code and meant for configuring the system

 DOCUMENTATION: